upm-space/teaching/websocket-node-python-html/README.md

-# Basic Websocket program communication between python-node.javascript
+# Basic Websocket program communication between python-node-javascript
 (by Luis Izquierdo)

 Very basic example of communication between a python program, nodejs program and a javascript client program.